tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 By default, the swagger tools expose a resource at all the paths in the API (defined in the swagger.yaml file); They don't offer any response at the root of the API.
 This can make it harder for a developer to discover the API paths.
 In addition, a Kubernetes ingress will by default test the root of the API (as a liveness test).
 If it receives no response, it will assume the microservice is dead and will not route any traffic to it.
 A simple solution is to create a home resource that provides a set of links to the other API endpoints.
 The TM Forum Open-API design standards (TMF630) provides a good definition of this resource which is called the `home` or `entrypoint` resource.

-I've created a simple module in `utils/entrypoint.js` to build this entrypoint resource at run-time from the swagger.yaml.
-Operating at run-time also allows you to send a contextual response (that might vary depending on the role of the user, for example).
+First, we've created a simple module in `utils/entrypoint.js` to build this entrypoint resource at run-time from the swagger.yaml.
+Operating at run-time also provides the ability to send a contextual response (that might vary depending on the role of the user, for example).

-You integrate this module by adding `app.use(swaggerDoc.basePath, entrypointUtils.entrypoint);` as the last hook before starting the server.
+Next, we integrated this module by adding `app.use(swaggerDoc.basePath, entrypointUtils.entrypoint);` as the last hook before starting the server.

 Finally, we change the path where the 'api-docs' and 'docs' are exposed.
 By default they are served at `/api-docs` and `/docs`.
 Again, we want to avoid conflicts if we have multiple components running in the same environment.
-We solve this by moving them to the full path of the API, so in our example, they would be at `/tmf-api/productCatalogManagement/v4/`
+We solve this by moving them to the full path of the API, so in our example, they would be at `/tmf-api/tmf-api/productInventory/v4/`

 ```js
   // Serve the Swagger documents and Swagger UI